In the late 1970s, I was a fool. I married the wrong woman and worked hard to get ahead.

 Then again, perhaps an angry snarl is just an angry snarl.

-So today I sit on my back deck, a pedantic condescending hermshot, waiting patiently for my soul mate to show up and put me out of my misery.
+So once again I sit on my back deck, a pedantic condescending hermshot, waiting patiently for my soul mate to show up and put me out of my misery.

 If I had any brains, I'd be content watching the squirrels frolic.